 Your doctor will work with you to develop a treatment plan to help you control your blood sugar levels.

-Talk to your doctor if you suspect you have diabetes.
+Talk to your doctor if you believe you have diabetes.
 Getting on top of your condition and managing it effectively is key to controlling your symptoms and preventing more serious health problems.

 If you have type 1 diabetes you’ll need to manage your glucose levels by matching your insulin to your diet and activity.
 If you have type 2 diabetes, you may manage your blood sugars with diet and activity alone, or add medications as needed.